 And had to know which app did what.
 And had to ‘Google’ information.
 And our refrigerators didn’t have touchscreens and we couldn’t ask Alexa to turn down the thermostat with our voices from the other room.

-And sometimes weren’t even connected to the internet because WiFi signals were unreliable.
+And sometimes weren’t even connected to the internet because WiFi wasn’t always unreliable.

 And didn’t have the information that we might need pushed to us before we even knew we needed it.

 And we had to type!
-We had to actually touch a screen or keyboard made of little plastic squares to make words—crazy times!
+We had to actually touch a screen or keyboard made of little squares covered in Gorilla Glass to make words—crazy times!

 iPads and other existing mobile technology will be remembered like symbols–markers for a time and a place in their lives.
 This usefully decenters educational technology as some kind of spectacular edge and frames it as a fundamental principle of modern learning.

 Reading and writing have generally been regarded modern formal education.
 The ability to do each underpins the ability to make sense of an article or report, write an essay, memorize facts, evaluate cause and effect, conduct scientific experimentation, perform complicated mathematical calculations, and create poems and plays.
 These are the activities that actuate modern K-20 education.

-And increasingly, whether we like it or not, it’s technology that actuates each of these activities.
+And increasingly, whether we like it or not, it’s technology that actuates these activities.

 Educational Technology As A Matter Of Principle